Aerial warfare during Operation Barbarossa: Luftflotte 2, first encirclement battles

 The Luftwaffe also flew support for the ground forces, with Richthofen's Fliegerkorps VIII flying valuable support missions.
 The Soviet 4th Army under Pavlov Kobrin had its headquarters destroyed near Brest-Litovsk by Ju 87s from StG 77.
 The fortress in Brest-Litovsk was destroyed by an 1800 SC Satan bomb, dropped by KG 3.
 The German Army struggled to maintain the pockets when it did succeed in encircling Soviet formations.
 Often, the Red Army broke out at night, through gaps.
 In the day, small groups broke out, avoiding roads and obvious routes.
 The Luftwaffe failed to interdict because reconnaissance aircraft warned the Soviets.
 Richthofen developed ad hoc tactics; armed reconnaissance.
 His commanding officer, Kesselring, ordered Luftflotte 2 to fly armed reconnaissance missions, using bombers and Henschel Hs 123s from LG 2, to suppress the Soviet ground forces being encircled by the Second and Third Panzer Armies.
 The Red Army eased German operations by failing to utilise radios and relying on telephone lines, which had been damaged by air attacks, causing communicative chaos.
 Dmitriy Pavlov, commander of the Western Front, could not locate his units.
 Nevertheless, Red Army's standing instructions to fire with all weapons on close support aircraft caused a rise in German losses.
 Luftflotte carries out 458 sorties on 28 June, half that of 26 June.
 On 29 June just 290 sorties were flown.
 The proximity of German forward airfields prevented even more aircraft being lost.

 Entire Soviet armies had been surrounded in the Battle of Białystok–Minsk.
 Kesselring, Loerzer and Richthofen concentrated on supply centres in the Minsk and Orsha region.
 Disrupting communications prevented the Soviets from relieving the pocket.
-Pavlov and his staff were summoned to Moscow and shot.
+Pavlov and his staff were summoned to Moscow and then shot on July 22.
 Semyon Timoshenko replaced him.
-On the same day, an all out effort was made by the VVS Western Front to stop further Axis progress.
+By the end of June, an all out effort was made by the VVS Western Front to stop further Axis progress.
 The 3rd Bomber Aviation Corps, 42nd, 47th and 52nd Long-Range Aviation Division and the TB-3 equipped 1st and 3rd Heavy Bomber Aviation Regiment, long-range aviation, struck at German positions at low-level to prevent them crossing the river Berezina at Bobruysk.
 The result was carnage.
 German Flak units and fighters from JG 51 decimated the formations.
 It was a disastrous air battle for the Soviets, which cost them, according to German claims, 146 aircraft.
 After this, the VVS Western Front could muster only 374 bombers and 124 fighters on 1 July, from a force of 1,789 ten days earlier.
-On a more positive note, the VVS' 4th Attack Aviation Regiment saw action in June.
-It was equipped with the Ilyushin Il-2 Shturmovik, and although only trained to land and take off in them, their crews were thrown into the fight.
-German fighter pilots were shocked by the effectiveness of their heavy, armour, which deflected their fire.
+On a more positive note, the VVS' 4th Attack Aviation Regiment saw action in June; it was equipped with the Ilyushin Il-2 Shturmovik, and although only trained to land and take off in them, their crews were thrown into the fight.
+German fighter pilots were shocked by the effectiveness of their heavy armour, which deflected their fire.
 Still, the regiment lost 20 crews killed in these battles from a force of 249.